ara3d/connect/README.md

 ## Identity Conflicts

-One of the key contributions of Ara 3D Connect is that it solves the [_identity problem_](https://github.com/ara3d/aec-hackathon-identity).
-This means it provides mechanism to know when two identifiers in different tools or documents are refering to the same entity.
+One of the key contributions of Ara 3D Connect is that it solves the _identity problem_.
+This means it provides mechanisms to know when two identifiers in different tools or documents are refering to the same entity.

 ## An ECS Data Architecture